World's northernmost campingsite

 As a principle, each user of Longyearbyen Camping is responsible for his or her own safety.
 Due to fairly open terrain, permanent light, occasional traffic on the nearby coastal road at any time of the day and also almost always some activity on the campingsite itself, an undetected approach of a polar bear is very unlikely during most of the summer season.
 During the summer season, Longyeabyen Camping hosts on average 30 guests/night.
 Therefore, in summer time guests abstain from having fire-arms and firework-alarm system ready on the camping-site in summer – in view of the risk of injuries caused by these safety equipment items.

 Since 2021 Longyearbyen Camping operates with an electric fence, for your and our safety.
-In addition we also have two guard dogs at the sea side.
+In addition we also have two watch dogs next to the service building.

 Firearms on the campsite: all over Spitsbergen, firearm owners are expected to have their weapons and ammunition safely locked away when not using or carrying them.
 This can be difficult for campsite guests.
 A minimum measure is to remove the bolt and ammunition and take them with you to make the rifle unusable (precaution against playing children, curious other persons, etc.!).
 Firearms are not to be taken into the public areas of the service building.
 No loaded guns anywhere on the campsite.